yangKJ/CacheX/README.md

 # CacheX

-Multifunctional storage warehouse with disk and memory.
+📦 Mixed storage warehouse with disk and memory. support OC and Swift.